THOMASELOVE/431-classes-2024/class22/README.md

 ## Quote Investigator

-Who is really the source of the famous quip "[It is the mrk of a Truly Intelligent person to be moved by Statistics?](https://quoteinvestigator.com/2013/02/20/moved-by-stats/)"
+Who is really the source of the famous quip "[It is the mark of a Truly Intelligent person to be moved by Statistics?](https://quoteinvestigator.com/2013/02/20/moved-by-stats/)"

 ## Announcements